JP19-03/pc2_openSouce/README.md

 - Create a Course.
 - Get a Course by id.
+- Update a Course information.
+- Delete a Course.
 - Get all Courses.
 - Add an existing Tutorial to Course Learning Path.
 - Register a new Student with implicit profile creation.